 Forest resources: use and over-exploitation, deforestation, timber extraction, mining, dams and their effects on forests and tribal people.
-Water resources: use and utilization of surfaces and ground problems.
-Mineral dams-benefits and drought, floods water. resources: environmental effects of extracting and using mineral sources.
+Water resources: use and utilization of surfaces and ground water, floods drought, dams-benefits and problems.
+Mineral resources: environmental effects of extracting and using mineral sources.